Moxley Sorrel: Later life

-Legacy

-Memoir

-Sorrel's memoir, Recollections of a Confederate Staff Officer, was published posthumously, in 1905.
-Historian Douglas Southall Freeman deemed Sorrel's book one of the best accounts of the personalities of the major players in the Confederacy, characterized by "a hundred touches of humor and revealing strokes of swift characterization."

-Landmark

-The Sorrel-Weed House in Savannah, where he grew up, is one of the finest examples of Greek Revival architecture in the United States.
-Designed in 1836 by Charles Clusky, it was one of the first two houses in Georgia to be designated a state landmark.
-The house is open to the public for tours.

-In popular media
+In popular culture

 Sorrel appears in Michael Shaara's Pulitzer Prize-winning novel The Killer Angels (1974).
 In its film adaptation, Gettysburg (1993), Sorrel is portrayed by Kieran Mulroney.
 In Harry Turtledove's alternate-history novel How Few Remain (1997), Sorrel serves as Chief-of-Staff for Confederate President James Longstreet.

+Selected works

+Sorrel's memoir, Recollections of a Confederate Staff Officer, was published posthumously, in 1905.
+Historian Douglas Southall Freeman deemed Sorrel's book one of the best accounts of the personalities of the major players in the Confederacy, characterized by "a hundred touches of humor and revealing strokes of swift characterization."